AtinusholaIYANU234/SALES-DATA-for-Capstone-Project-1/README.md

 ### Data Sources
 The primary source of Data used here is sales data from microsoft excel worksheet given by Mr Muhsin Hameed from Ladies in Tech Africa in Conjunction with The Incubator Hub.

+### Tools Used
+- Microsoft Excel
+  1. For Data Cleaning
+  2. For Analysis
+  3. For Visualization
+- SQL- Structured Query Language for Queying Data
+- Power BI
+  1. For Integration
+  2. For Transformation
+  3. For Visualization
+-  GitHub for portfolio Building